 Investment Piece: The Velvet Sofa

-Depending on who you ask, velvet has been found as far back as 400 B.C., during China’s Warring States period.
-The textile with the dense short pile, which gives it a gleaming sheen, can trace its provenance to the Qin (circa 221-206 B.C.E.) and the Western Han (206 B.C.E.- 23 C.E.) dynasties in China.
+As today’s interpretations have been defined, a look back at its not so humble beginnings is in order.
+Notably, velvet has been found as of 400 B.C., during China’s Warring States period.
+The textile with the dense short pile and gleaming sheen, can trace its provenance to the Qin (circa 221-206 B.C.E.) and the Western Han (206 B.C.E.- 23 C.E.) dynasties in China.
 Others claim its discovery in Iran and Egypt, where pile weaves woven from silk and linen resembling velvet were thought to come from Cairo in approximately 2000 B.C.E.
-The technique of weaving the fabric by hand was long and arduous, so it was reserved for royalty.
+Because the technique of weaving the fabric by hand was long and arduous it was generally reserved for royalty.

 By the 1800s, signs of refinement and culture were witnessed in the salons of well-heeled families’ homes, especially on their velvet canapés.
-Fascinating examples of those velvet creations from the industrial age were on exhibit at the Chicago Art Institute from late 2016 to 2017.
-Mid-19th-century artists such as Pennsylvania’s Gertrude Rapp of Pennsylvania achieved the original look and feel of velvet by re-creating ancient techniques on new, opulent fabrics for use in the home.
-The early-20th-century velvet designer Maria Monaci Gallenga re-created the opulent silk-velvet look in a more durable fiber: She used cotton and printed in metallic inks instead of silk and gold threads to achieve historically influenced fabrics.
+Recently fascinating examples of those velvet creations from the industrial age were on exhibit at the Chicago Art Institute.
+At the same time, mid-19th-century artists such as Pennsylvania’s Gertrude Rapp achieved the original look and feel of velvet by re-creating ancient techniques on new, opulent fabrics for use in the home.
+After that, the early-20th-century velvet designer Maria Monaci Gallenga re-created the opulent silk-velvet look in a more durable fiber: She used cotton and printed in metallic inks instead of silk and gold threads, for example, to achieve historically influenced fabrics.